gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. code-block:: console

     $ gopro-wif --help
-    usage: gopro-wifi [-h] [-i IDENTIFIER] [-l LOG]
+    usage: gopro-wifi [-h] [-i IDENTIFIER] [-l LOG] [-w WIFI_INTERFACE]

-    Connect to a GoPro cameras Wifi Access Point.
+    Connect to a GoPro camera's Wifi Access Point.

     optional arguments:
     -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
                             Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
-If not used, first discovered GoPro will be connected to -l LOG, --log LOG     Location to store detailed log
+If not used, first discovered GoPro will be connected to
+    -l LOG, --log LOG     Location to store detailed log -w WIFI_INTERFACE, --wifi_interface WIFI_INTERFACE
+                            System Wifi Interface.
+If not set, first discovered interface will be used.

 Big Demo
 --------